-(1) On June 7, 1999, we issued 59,999,958 common shares to former shareholders of Fluoroware and Empak as part of a consolidation in which Fluoroware and Empak became our wholly owned subsidiaries;

-- (2) Between June 1999 and March 2000, we issued an aggregate of 1,554,350 shares as distributions to current or former participants of the ESOP; and - (3) As of March 30, 2000, we had granted options to purchase an aggregate of 7,556,400 common shares to our employees, directors and consultants pursuant to our 1999 Long-Term Incentive and Stock Option Plan and our Outside Directors' Option Plan.
+- (1) On June 7, 1999, we issued 59,999,958 common shares to former shareholders of Fluoroware and Empak as part of a consolidation in which Fluoroware and Empak became our wholly owned subsidiaries; - (2) Between June 1999 and March 2000, we issued an aggregate of 1,554,350 shares as distributions to current or former participants of the ESOP; and - (3) As of March 30, 2000, we had granted options to purchase an aggregate of 7,556,400 common shares to our employees, directors and consultants pursuant to our 1999 Long-Term Incentive and Stock Option Plan and our Outside Directors' Option Plan.
 Of these options, 244,748 shares have been cancelled without being exercised and 43,716 shares have been issued pursuant to stock option exercises. - (4) The total options outstanding as of April 30, 2000 includes the following. - .
 Grants made in April 2000 for the purchase of an aggregate of 28,000 common shares, at an exercise price to be equal to the finally determined offering price.
-In the event that Entegris does not complete an offering prior to July 15, 2000, the exercise price will be set at the fair value of the shares as of that date.
 The options vest over a four-year period.
-The deemed fair value of the underlying common stock at the date of grant is equal to \$12.80 as determined by Entegris' Board of Directors. - .
+The deemed fair value of the underlying common stock at the date of grant is equal to the finally determined offering price. - .
 Grants made in March 2000 for the purchase of an aggregate of 316,000 common shares, at an exercise price to be equal to the finally determined offering price.
-In the event that Entegris does not complete an offering prior to July 15, 2000, the exercise price will be set at the fair value of the shares as of that date.
 The options vest over a four-year period.
-The deemed fair value of the underlying common stock at the date of grant is equal to \$12.00 as determined by Entegris' Board of Directors. - .
+The deemed fair value of the underlying common stock at the date of grant is equal to the finally determined offering price. - .
 Grants made in March 2000 for the purchase of an aggregate of 200,000 common shares, at an exercise price equal to \$6.25 per share.
 The options vest over a four-year period.
-The deemed fair value of the underlying common stock at the date of grant is equal to \$12.00 as determined by Entegris' Board of Directors. - .
+The deemed fair value of the underlying common stock at the date of grant is equal to the finally determined offering price.
+The Company intends to record compensation expense based on the difference between the exercise price and the offering price over the four-year vesting term of the options. - .
 Grants made in September 1999 for the purchase of an aggregate of 852,000 common shares, at an exercise price equal to \$4.21 per share.
 The options vest over a four-year period.
-The deemed fair value of the underlying common stock at the date of grant is equal to \$3.44, as determined by the Company's Board of Directors based on an independent appraisal.
+The deemed fair value of the underlying common stock at the date of grant is equal to \$4.21, as determined by the Company's Board of Directors based on an independent appraisal.